-(A) At a minimum, the request for proposal ("RFP") will include the following information:
+(A) At a minimum, the request for proposal ("RFP") should include the following information:

 (1) Instructions and information to offerors concerning submission of proposals, including the name and address of the department, office, institution, board or commission which is requesting to purchase supplies and/or services;

-(3) A descriptlon of the scope of supplies and/or services to be purchased;
+(3) A description of supplies and/or services to be purchased;

-(4) A description of the performance criteria, including but not limited to, the quantity of the supplies and/or services to be purchased, inspection and acceptance requirements, and the delivery schedule for each such supply and/or service;
+(4) A description of the performance criteria may include, but are not limited to, the quantity of the supplies and/or services to be purchased, inspection and acceptance requirements, and the delivery schedule for each such supply and/or service;

 (5) The factors and criteria to be considered in evaluating proposals and the relative importance of each factor or criteria and a description of the evaluation procedures to be followed for award of a contract;

-(6) The contract terms and conditions, including any requirement for a bond and the amount of such bond;
+(6) The contract terms and conditions, including any requirement for financial assurances, such as a performance bond;

 (7) The date, time and place for delivery of the proposal;